ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 - **Get details of a volumes-clone request**

-    This API request returns detailed information about the status of the volume-clone request.
+    This API request returns detailed information about the status of the volumes-clone request.
 For example, the list of source volumes that are getting cloned and the list of cloned volumes when the run action is successfully completed.

 - **Get a list of all volumes-clone requests**